diptanshu-singh/air_fair/README.md

 # Air Fair ( Is the Air Fare Fair as of now)?
+# Should you buy the ticket or wait?

 This analysis hopes to anser the question, whether it is the right time to book the flight